hyperledger-archives/fabric/docs/Setup/NodeSDK-setup.md

 chain.addPeer("grpc://localhost:30303");

 // Enroll "WebAppAdmin" which is already registered because it is
-// listed in fabric/membersrvc/membersrvc.yaml with it's one time password.
+// listed in fabric/membersrvc/membersrvc.yaml with its one time password.
 // If "WebAppAdmin" has already been registered, this will still succeed
 // because it stores the state in the KeyValStore
 // (i.e. in '/tmp/keyValStore' in this sample).